open-telemetry/opentelemetry.io/content/en/blog/2022/jaeger-native-otlp/index.md

 ### User Impact

-To clarify: The proposal is to deprecate the following exporters from OpenTelemetry in favor of using native OTLP into Jaeger:
+The proposal is to deprecate the following exporters from OpenTelemetry in favor of using native OTLP into Jaeger:

 - Jaeger Thrift over HTTP